In several recent studies, scientists have found that common high blood pressure drugs may help protect the brain and prevent chronic brain diseases.

 For example, researchers from the University of Cambridge found that a prescribed high blood pressure drug felodipine may help prevent Huntington’s disease and Parkinson’s disease.

-The two diseases have a common feature: Build-up of misfolded proteins.
+The two diseases have a common feature: the build-up of misfolded proteins.

 These proteins can form ‘aggregates’ that cause irreversible damage to nerve cells in the brain.